Looking for a one-stop destination to access all your reward programs? This Award Wallet review is your all-access guide to getting started.

 Keep an eye on the expiration date

-With multiple rewards cards to your name, it can be hard to lose track of all the points you’ve collected.
-But more importantly, you also need to make sure you use up these points before they expire.
+With multiple rewards cards to your name, losing track of your collected points can be hard.
+But more importantly, you must also use these points before expiring.

 This is where the Award Wallet comes in handy.
 The platform keeps track of the expiration date for the points.
-In the days leading up to this date, you will receive push notifications on the status.
+You will receive push notifications on the status in the days leading up to this date.

 Monitor your reservations

-The Award Wallet platform automatically links to any reservation that tied to your loyalty program.
-For any reservations made on a regular card, the website also allows you to link your email account.
+The Award Wallet platform automatically links to any reservation tied to your loyalty program.
+The website lets you link your email account for any reservations made on a regular card.
 It will then pick up the reservation emails.
-Any changes made to a flight, seat or hotel will also be highlighted on the platform.
+The platform will also highlight any flight, seat, or hotel changes.

 The notification will be highlighted in red until you click on it.
 This is a useful feature if you accidentally overlook a booking change in your email.